ElinaSamardjieva/MyTinyEnglishApp/README.md

 1. Vocalization side.
 It is friendly named **Recording studio** - in this part of the application you will be able to type a word that you want and to listen its correct pronounciation.
 The best part is that after that you will be able to record your own voice saying the word and comparing it with the app's pronounciation.
 That way you will be able to improve your own vocalization with time.

 2. Vizualization side or **Photo studio**.
 Here you will be able to take pictures of the things around you - we all know the things in our home, our job or favorite places.
+When you take the picture of the subject you will be able to write the word in English right upon it.
 Taking pictures of well known things will help you to remember easier the new words.

 3. **Dictionary** - it is a big dictionary where you will be able to search words and read their explanation.